 App Name is one of the strongest ranking factors, that is responsible for both search results rankings and conversion rate of an app.

-In the new App Store 2.0 the length of App Name has been reduced to 30 characters and can be changed only when submitting a new version.
-This is quite a big reduction, from 255 (later, 50) characters that we had just a little more than a year ago, and even smaller than the space for the Title on Google Play – 50 char.
-To compensate for so little available space, there will be a Subtitle field complementing it in order to add a brief description.
+The length of App Name is 30 characters and can be changed only when submitting a new version.
+This is quite a big reduction, as it started as 255 (later, 50) characters that we had just a couple of years ago, and even smaller than the space for the Title on Google Play – 50 char.
+To compensate for so little available space, there’s a Subtitle field complementing it in order to add a brief description.

-Studies have proven that the keywords included into the App Name, are performing twice as good as those included into the keywords field.
+Studies have proven that the keywords included in the App Name, are performing twice as good as those included in the keywords field.
 Read more about it in this post.

 A great example:

 We strongly recommend to localize your product page – you can publish it in each language where you have made your app available.
 Read more on how to manage localizations on App Store in Apple’s guidelines.

 Subtitle is a 30-character field that was introduced with iOS 11, it is located right below App Name.
 It is primarily meant to summarize a product in an additional sentence and highlight the best features of your app or game.